tlin23/MetropoleAI/spec.md

 ## 🧠 Core Functionality

 ### User Capabilities
-- Ask natural language questions about the building (e.g., “What do I do if my toilet leaks?”).
+- Ask natural language questions about the building (e.g., "What do I do if my toilet leaks?").
 - Upload a **photo or text file** during the session to provide context.
 - Interact with the bot in a conversational style (with memory *within* the session).
-- Click a **“Start Over”** button to reset the chat.
+- Click a **"Start Over"** button to reset the chat.
 - See a welcome message when landing on the page.

 ---